janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Provider Component

-A Provider is a Network Element that is the source of telemetry data that may or may not offer a YANG-based management interface.
+A Provider is a Network Element, or any other kind of relevant sensor, that is the source of telemetry data that may or may not offer a YANG-based management interface.
+It may, for example, provide an SNMP, Redfish or proprietary REST API.

 Each Provider typically has a large number of "sensors" that can be polled or in some cases subscribed to.
 It may also offer some controls (configurables or actionables).

 One problem with the sensors is that the sensors relevant for a given use case are often spread around inside the Provider system, and many may not know about all of them.
 Also, the metadata associated with each sensor is often only missing or only available in human readable form (free form strings), rather than in a strict machine parsable format.